Postdoctoral Fellowships: Alpert Medical School of Brown University

 POSTDOCTORAL FELLOWSHIPS: The Department of Psychiatry and Human Behavior at the Alpert Medical School of Brown University offers postdoctoral fellowships that range in their training emphasis from primarily clinical to 100% research.

-ADULT track areas of study include women's issues; mood disorders including treatment outcome studies; treatment of addictive disorders; psychiatric measurement and diagnostic assessment; PTSD; HIV risk reduction interventions; anxiety disorders; mental health, behavioral health, and substance use in primary care; effectiveness and implementation of empirically supported therapies in prisons; and body dysmorphic disorder.
-Adult Treatment Research in Psychotherapy and Pharmacotherapy is the focus of training in the NIMH-funded T32.
+ADULT track areas of study include women\\\'s issues; mood disorders including treatment outcome studies; treatment of addictive disorders; psychiatric measurement and diagnostic assessment; PTSD; HIV risk reduction interventions; anxiety disorders; mental health, behavioral health, and substance use in primary care; effectiveness and implementation of empirically supported therapies in prisons; and body dysmorphic disorder.

-CHILD track areas of study include early childhood disorders; developmental disabilities including autism, PDD-NOS, Asperger's disorder, and intellectual disability, with concomitant psychiatric disorders; child and adolescent psychopathology; Pediatric Psychology sub-track areas of study include childhood obesity, smoking, asthma, GI disorders, stress and pain management, HIV/risk prevention, and family response to chronic illness; juvenile forensic psychology with focus on alcohol and drugs.
-The NIMH-funded Child Mental Health T32 Research Training Program offers concentrations in developmental psychopathology (emphasis on infants, toddlers, and preschoolers in risk contexts); pediatric psychology (HIV, obesity, asthma, smoking); treatment of childhood OCD and adolescent depression/suicidality; sleep and chronobiology; behavioral genetics; and pediatric neuroimaging.
-The NIMH-funded Child/Adolescent Biobehavioral HIV Research Training T32 Program offers fellowships in primary and secondary prevention of HIV.
-Projects involve working with at-risk adolescents in innovative settings, including residential psychiatric programs and the juvenile justice system.
+CHILD track areas of study include early childhood disorders; developmental disabilities including autism, PDD-NOS, Asperger\\\'s disorder, and intellectual disability, with concomitant psychiatric disorders; child and adolescent psychopathology; and Pediatric Psychology.
+The NIMH-funded Child Mental Health T32 Research Training Program (pending renewal) offers concentrations in developmental psychopathology (emphasis on infants, toddlers, and preschoolers in risk contexts); pediatric psychology (adolescent risk behavior, obesity, asthma); treatment of childhood OCD and adolescent depression/suicidality; sleep and chronobiology; behavioral genetics; and pediatric neuroimaging.
+The NIMH-funded Adolescent/Young Adult Biobehavioral HIV Research Training T32 Program offers fellowships in primary and secondary prevention of HIV.
+Projects involve working with at-risk adolescents and young adults in innovative settings, including the juvenile justice system and a HIV testing and treatment clinic.
 All trainees have a medical and mental health mentor in order to integrate the biobehavioral approach.

 NEUROPSYCHOLOGY track fellowships are available in psychiatric and